FutureLearn courses are broken up into weeks activities, and steps. Steps nest within activities, and activities nest within weeks.

-Find out more about fantastic course weeks in steps Planning your course at week-level? in How to Create a Great FutureLearn course.
+Find out more in steps What makes a great activity? and Top tips for amazing activities in How to Create a Great FutureLearn Course.
 Contact your Partnership Manager for access.

 Terminology on this page that you aren’t familiar with?
 Check out our glossary.